Each week the

 Finally someone willing to put their name in print.
 You know, with any other company they’d be lauded for being careful.
 But because it’s Apple we have weeks of scandal-mongering.

-There is certainly some real evidence that the iPhone 4 is more fragile than its competitors.
+some real evidence that the iPhone 4 is more fragile than its competitors.
 It’s glass!
 It seems like it should be, right?

 But it’s worth noting that the same results also show it’s more reliable than the competitors, too.
 And we already know it’s better looking and more fun to use.